 Double-braided rope has a braided core and a braided cover.
-It’s easy to handle and is strong and durable.
+It’s easy to handle, strong and durable.
 It’s used in running rigging and dock lines.

 3-Strand Twist Marine Rope

-3-strand twist rope is just what it sounds like—a twist of three strands.
+3-strand twist rope is exactly what it sounds like—a twist of three strands.
 It’s flexible, durable and long-lasting.
-It doesn’t harden with age, and is used for anchors, running rigging, and dock, mooring and tow lines.
+It doesn’t harden with age, is used for anchors, running rigging, and dock, mooring and tow lines.

 Parallel Core Marine Rope

 Marine rope with a parallel core means it has a unidirectional fiber core with a braided cover.
 It has less stretch but lots of strength.
 You can use it for halyards, sheets and anywhere you need a low stretch marine rope.

 How to Take Proper Care of Marine Rope

 Along with using the correct rope for the job, and using the correct knots, you can keep your marine rope maintained and in top shape with these few easy tricks and tips:

 Marine rope is exposed to chafing all the time—anchor lines over the side of the boat, tied up at the dock, hoisting sailing lines … and the list goes on.
 Chafing is just a fact of life in boating, but there are ways to prevent it.